EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/install_cfw.md

 ├── bin
 ├── config
 ├── run.sh
-├── sample_config
 ├── scripts
 └── www

 ```

-2. Modify the file config/wpa_supplicant.conf on the sdcard, to match your wifi-settings
+3. Modify the file config/wpa_supplicant.conf on the sdcard, to match your wifi-settings
-3. Insert the SDcard and start the camera.
+4. Insert the SDcard and start the camera.

 ## Uninstallation